msabramo/kallithea/docs/api/api.rst

 fork_repo
 ---------

-Create a fork of given repo.
-If using celery, this will return success message immidiatelly and fork will be created asynchronously.
+Create a fork of the given repo.
+If using Celery, this will return success message immediately and a fork will be created asynchronously.
 This command can only be executed using the api_key of a user with admin rights, or that of a regular user with fork permission and at least read access to the repository.